You have a few options for repaying Working for Families overpayments. Choose one that best fits your situation.

 - the start date for the instalment arrangement.

-If paying money back just isn’t possible right now, we’ll work with you to come up with a solution.
+If paying money back just is not possible right now, we’ll work with you to come up with a solution.
 We want to make sure your repayments are at an amount you can afford.

 Paying the total amount

-You can pay the full amount owed by logging in to myIR and clicking on:
+You can pay the full amount owed by logging in to myIR and selecting 'Make a payment' from your Working for Families account.

 Again, we want to make sure you can afford your repayment.
 If paying the full amount right away will not work for you, we encourage you to apply for an instalment arrangement.